Student Spotlight: Marisa Kwiatkowski, MBA’18

 As an investigative reporter focusing on social services and welfare, Marisa Kwiatkowski’s name lies beneath some of the most hard-hitting headlines throughout The Indianapolis Star.

 In a 2015 article detailing what it’s like to write about social services, Kwiatkowski wrote, “There are easier jobs; that's for sure.
 But I wanted this one because I believe that people — particularly those who can't speak for themselves — deserve a voice.”

-Kwiatkowski has been at the center of several high-profile investigations over the past several years, including a team investigation of USA Gymnastics, which led to the arrest of a former team doctor, the resignation of the organization’s president and new legislation addressing sex abuse in Olympic sports.
+Kwiatkowski has been at the center of several high-profile investigations over the past several years, including a team investigation of USA Gymnastics, which led to the arrest and later conviction of a former team doctor, the resignation of the organization’s president and board of directors and new legislation addressing sex abuse in Olympic sports.

 The USA Gymnastics investigation was the biggest, most intense project of her career thus far, and during that time, she was enrolled in the rigorous Evening MBA Program at the Kelley School of Business.